iibrahim70/express-mvc-template/README.md

 # Express.js Starter Template with TypeScript

-This is a basic Express.js starter template configured to use TypeScript for development.
-It includes Prettier for code formatting and linting for maintaining code quality.
+Welcome to the Express.js starter template, configured to use TypeScript for robust and type-safe development.
+This template includes Prettier for code formatting and ESLint for maintaining code quality.

+## What You'll Get After Installation

+Upon cloning and setting up this Express.js starter template, you will have access to:

+- A fully configured Express.js server with TypeScript.
+- Pre-installed dependencies and dev dependencies for common tasks.
+- Middleware functions to handle global errors, 404 Not Found responses, and request validation.
+- Utility functions to send consistent and formatted responses and to wrap asynchronous route handlers.

 ## Installation